Parallel Simulation of Contact and Actuation for Soft Growing Robots: Discussion

+The robustness tests (\cref{sec:robust}) quantified the effect of uncertainties in the environment, such as obstacle positioning, and vine robot actuation parameters.
+The results from the robustness tests indicate that the vine robot's behavior in an obstacle-rich environment is highly robust to these uncertainties.
+Only with greater than 10\% variation in obstacle or 12\% variation in bending control does the success rate drop below 90\%.
+Eventually, greater deviance in either environment or design will cause more significant failures, as the deviance in rollout becomes more likely to change the initial wall contacted, leading to a different homotopy of final path.
+The funneling behavior tests (\cref{funnelling}) showed that the vine robots indeed display funnel-like behavior that creates concentrated trajectories after contact with obstacles.
+These results together show that minor deviations in vine bending control have little effect on overall vine trajectory due to effects from contact forces, though this behavior shifts dramatically after a certain point.

-Results show graceful degradation of task satisfaction with increasing uncertainty levels, and that designs generated by our framework have inherent tolerance to uncertainties, particularly when contact interactions provide environmental guidance that compensates for actuation variations.
-This supports the deployment of found designs in real-world environments where perfect transfer of simulation to reality is unattainable.
-This evaluation also reinforces our earlier observation that contact-guided navigation provides natural error correction that maintains overall success despite small deviations in behavior.
-An interesting direction for future work is to explicitly target designs that exploit behaviors that are inherently more robust to uncertainty due to this effect.
+These evaluations also reinforce our earlier observation that contact-guided navigation provides natural error correction that maintains overall success despite small deviations in behavior.
+An interesting direction for future work would be to explicitly target designs that exploit behaviors that are inherently more robust to uncertainty due to this effect.